Here to Help

 Tuition Fee Loans

-- Through our partners, Student Finance NI and Student Finance EU, NI, EU and ROI students can apply for a Tuition Fee Loan up to £5,500.You can learn more about Tuition Fee Loans here.
+- Through our partners, Student Finance NI and Student Finance EU, NI, EU and ROI students can apply for a Tuition Fee Loan up to £5,500 for Academic Year 21/22. .You can learn more about Tuition Fee Loans here.

 - You will need to meet their residency criteria, but the loans can be used to pay for Postgraduate Certificates, Postgraduate Diplomas and Masters Programmes.